-St Helens Council has a service level agreement with Caribou Green Warmth LLP to facilitate the installation of energy efficiency measures within the Local Authority area.
-Caribou is a joint venture between local housing providers, Helena Partnerships and The Riverside Group and sustainability specialist, Starfish Group.
-Caribou was launched in 2013 to act as a one stop shop for people wanting to make their homes more energy efficient.
-Since July 2013 a total of 545 measures has been installed and brought in over £400,000.00 of Energy Company Obligation (ECO) funding within the St Helens Council area to tackle fuel poverty and reduce the energy demand of homes.

-Through our partnership with Caribou, in addition to providing assistance with accessing ECO funding across the borough, they have provided advice to households investigating the use of Green Deal funding to install the higher cost energy efficiency measures such as External Wall Insulation.
-This includes work undertaken via the Liverpool City Region Green Deal Go Early pilot which enabled 16 private sector properties to benefit from the roll out of a refurbishment programme previously carried out on neighbouring social sector properties, the majority of this work was undertaken in the same month as the Council's further HECA report was published.

-Data provided by DECC indicate that since the start of ECO up to the end of September 2014 there have 3,849 households which have benefited from having an ECO energy efficiency measure, in these properties a total of 4707 measures have been installed.

-St. Helens has had 61.5 measures installed per 1000 households, whereas the national average is 35.3 measures per 1000 households.

-There has been 1,166 Green Deal Assessments undertaken in St.Helens since the start of the Green Deal scheme this equates to 15.2 assessments per 1,000 households.
-This is higher than the national average of 12.8 per 1000 households.

-Over the last two years there has been in excess of 3.6% take up of measures, this surpasses the Council's target of 1% per annum.
-Using the Council's UNO2010 database the potential number of Green Deal measures applicable to properties in the Borough when the Further HECA report was written was approximately 130,000.
-In addition to the ECO measures installed St.Helens Council has also funded works in properties where, although there was a qualifying person in the property, the required measure did not qualify for any available ECO funding.

-Properties in St.Helens with a SAP rating of below 35 have dropped from 775 to 696, between March 2013 and March 2014.
-This years' data is yet to be provided and a further reduction is expected.

-Helena Partnerships, the boroughs largest registered provider, has a strong commitment to improving the energy efficiency of their housing stock.
-Over the past two years they have installed over 550 boilers, fully insulated over 200 lofts, and have provided 569 properties with external wall insulation (EWI).
-Helena's commitment to providing quality housing with low energy costs for their tenants has also seen the installation of 143 photovoltaic systems with a combined output of over 300Kwp and approximately 70 solar hot water systems have also been installed.
+ACTION DETAILS TIMING Progress to March 2 D15 within the Local Autho sustainability specialis energy efficient.
+Since a service level agreement with Caribou Green Warmth LLP to facilitate the installation of energy erity area.
+Caribou is a joint venture between local housing providers, Helena Partnerships and The t, Starfish Group.
+Caribou was launched in 2013 to act as a one stop shop for people wanting to m July 2013 a total of 545 measures has been installed and brought in over £400,000.00 of Energy he St Helens Council area to tackle fuel poverty and reduce the energy demand of homes. e Riverside Group and nake their homes more advice to households Insulation.
+This include benefit from the roll ou ip with Caribou, in addition to providing assistance with accessing ECO funding across the boroug nvestigating the use of Green Deal funding to install the higher cost energy efficiency measures s as work undertaken via the Liverpool City Region Green Deal Go Early pilot which enabled 16 priv t of a refurbishment programme previously carried out on neighbouring social sector properties, the same month as the Council's further HECA report was published. uch as External Wall ate sector properties to C indicate that since the start of ECO up to the end of September 2014 there have 3,849 househo an ECO energy efficiency measure, in these properties a total of 4707 measures have been instal St.Helens has had 61.
+5 measures installed per 1000 households, whereas the national average is 35.3 measures per 10 000 households.
+Green Deal Assessments undertaken in St.Helens since the start of the Green Deal scheme this 0 households.
+This is higher than the national average of 12.8 per 1000 households. equates to 15.2 Council's UNO2010 data report was written was s there has been in excess of 3.6% take up of measures, this surpasses the Council's target of 1% abase the potential number of Green Deal measures applicable to properties in the Borough when approximately 130,000.
+In addition to the ECO measures installed St.Helens Council has also fur bugh there was a qualifying person in the property, the required measure did not qualify for any av the Further HECA s with a SAP rating of below 35 have dropped from 775 to 696, between March 2013 and March 2 a further reduction is expected.
+014. This years' data is stock.
+Over the past tw external wall insulation he boroughs largest registered provider, has a strong commitment to improving the energy efficien to years they have installed over 550 boilers, fully insulated over 200 lofts, and have provided 569 (EWI).
+Helena's commitment to providing quality housing with low energy costs for their tenants l tovoltaic systems with a combined output of over 300Kwp and approximately 70 solar hot water sy properties with has also seen the